 These days, HDMI is the only way to make an HD-Capable connection to an HD device.
 Although most TVs still offer a component input, it really has disappeared on Blu-ray players, cameras and other HD equipped devices.
 SCART cables and connectors have long gone - so HDMI cables are needed to make that connection.

-Buying An HDMI cable: The Basics
+Buying An HDMI Cable: The Basics

-One of the first things to note is that HDMI is a digital standard, so unlike older analoge standards where the cable could be argued to sometimes make any difference, the same is not true for HDMI cables.
+One of the first things to note is that HDMI is a digital standard, so unlike older analog standards where the cable could be argued to sometimes make any difference, the same is not true for HDMI cables.

 If the connection is made properly, there won’t be any difference between the most expensive and the least expensive cables, unless you have bought from a brand that has been known to have quality control issues.
 Digital video transmission typically delivers a clean, clear picture or in some rare cases where the HDMI cable may be faulty, no picture at all.
 The data delivered is digital, so the bits either transfer or they don’t.
 If they get through as they should, it will work, or they don’t and the system won’t work to deliver the audio or visuals that they should.
 There is no ‘in-between land’ of poor quality cables distorting the picture.